mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/language.rst

   runtime.
 The design intentions behind angle bracket-ed rules are explained as the production rules using the angle brackets are discussed.

+In addition, for the grammar productions, we describe DML implementation classes and API; when referring to such classes, we use :dml:`dml <>` as a shorthand for the :dml:`edu.ksu.cis.santos.mdcf.dml <>` package.
+Similarly, we use :dms:`dms <>` as a shorthand for the :dms:`edu.ksu.cis.santos.mdcf.dms <>` package.
-In addition, for the grammar productions, we describe the DML Abstract Syntax Tree (AST) Java classes defined in the package ``edu.ksu.cis.santos.mdcf.dml.ast`` that are used to represent the productions, as well as AST constructor API in ``edu.ksu.cis.santos.mdcf.dml.ast.Ast``, symbol table API in ``edu.ksu.cis.santos.mdcf.dml.symbol.SymbolTable``, and XML de/serialization API in ``edu.ksu.cis.santos.mdcf.dml.serialization.XStreamer``.
+The DML Abstract Syntax Tree (AST) Java classes are defined in the
+:dml:`dml <ast>` package with associated AST constructor API in :dml:`dml.ast.Ast <ast/Ast.java>`, symbol table API in :dml:`dml.symbol.SymbolTable <symbol/SymbolTable.java>`, and XML de/serialization API in :dml:`dml.serialization.XStreamer <serialization/XStreamer.java>`.

 .. figure:: ../../../../../../mdcf-dml-ast/src/main/resources/edu/ksu/cis/santos/mdcf/dml/ast/dml-ast.png
    :scale: 10%